Elephant418/Ubiq/README.md

 If you don't know much about pull request, you can read [the Github article](https://help.github.com/articles/using-pull-requests).

-All pull requests must follow the PSR1 standard and accompanied by passing [phpunit](https://github.com/sebastianbergmann/phpunit/) tests.
+All pull requests must follow the PSR1 standard and be accompanied by passing [phpunit](https://github.com/sebastianbergmann/phpunit/) tests.

 [&uarr; top](#readme)